icebob/ts-to-js/README.md

 # ts-to-js
-It's a CLI too which is able to convert Typescript files to (readable) Javascript files.
+`ts-to-js` is a CLI tool which is able to convert Typescript files to (readable) Javascript files.
 It uses [ts-blank-space](https://github.com/bloomberg/ts-blank-space) to remove the types from typescript files and convert them to blank spaces.
 After that, it uses [Prettier](https://prettier.io/) to format the code to a more readable Javascript code.

 # Example